osteele/banyan/analysis/README.md

 # Banyan file cache analysis tool

-This directory contains implementation for serializing file path lists and a scaffold for printing their metrics.
+This directory contains Haskell code to decode and re-encode Banyan's path list cache.

+It's for experimenting the path list cache encoding that Banyan uses with `localStorage`; also, mainly, for me to brush up on Haskell and tooling.

 ## Setup